jacobobryant/biff/slate/source/index.html.md

 :biff/event-handler nil ; A Sente event handler function.

 :biff.auth/send-email nil ; A function.
+:biff.auth/honeypot nil   ; A (keywordized) form parameter name, e.g. :somefield.
+If this
+                          ; is set, signups/signins with this parameter set will be ignored.
+                          ; Use it to trick simple bots.
 :biff.auth/on-signup nil  ; Redirect route, e.g. "/signup/success/".
 :biff.auth/on-signin-request nil
 :biff.auth/on-signin-fail nil